JyotinderSingh/jtok/DOCUMENTATION.md

 ### The standard Library

-Well, the standard library isn't realy big enough to be called a book, let alone a library.
+Well, the standard library isn't really big enough to be called a book, let alone a library.

 But it does define a built-in ```print``` statement, and a ```clock()``` method that returns the number of seconds since the program started.